Brewers vs. Pirates Player Props Betting Odds

 MLB Props Today: Milwaukee Brewers

-- Corbin Burnes (5-5) will take the mound for the Brewers, his 17th start of the season.
+- The Brewers' Colin Rea (4-4) will make his 14th start of the season.

 |Opponent